 The Ninth “Heat Transfer Photogallery” was sponsored by the K-22 Heat Transfer Visualization Committee for the 2004 International Mechanical Engineering Congress and Exhibition (IMECE) held in Anaheim in California, on November 13–19, 2004.
 The peer-reviewed evaluation process for the presented entries identified the thirteen entries for publication in the ASME Journal of Heat Transfer.

-The purpose of publishing these photographs is to draw attention to the innovative features of optical diagnostics and aesthetic qualities of thermal processes.
-To focus on the visualization, the text is kept to a minimum and further details should be found through the listed references or directly from the authors.
-The photographs include visualizations of the following: (1) the effect of the pore diameter, ranging from 10-mm to 10-μm, on the capillary thermal and flow fields; (2) molecular dynamics simulations for atomic force microscope visualization; (3) comparison of boiling bubble characteristics between 1-g and reduced gravity at 0.05-g; (4) oscillatory flow forced convection and mixing inside a micro heat spreader; (5) entrained drop formation from electrohydrodynamically driven oscillatory annular flow; and (6) mapping of local surface heat transfer coefficients with and without vortex-generating winglets.
-It is now proposed that the journal readers enjoy viewing these collections, acquire knowledge of the state-of-the-art features potentially applicable for their own research, and promote their participation in 2001-IMECE Photogallery session presentation (refer to the Call for Photogallery for 2001-IMECE announced in this volume) 1,2,3,4,5.
+The purpose of publishing these entries is to draw attention to the innovative features of optical diagnostic techniques and aesthetic qualities of thermal processes.
+To focus on visualization images and schematics, the text is kept to a minimum and further details should be found directly from the authors.
+My wish is that the journal readers enjoy viewing these collections, acquire knowledge of the state-of-the-art features, and promote their participation in the 2005-IMECE Photogallery session presentation (http:∕∕www.asmeconferences.org∕congress05).
+The Call for Photos for the 2005-IMECE is also announced in this issue of ASME Journal of Heat Transfer.